pure-data/externals-howto/README.rst

 | ``A_GIMME``              | ``t_symbol *s, int argc, t_atom *argv``   |
 +--------------------------+-------------------------------------------+

-Because there are no object-arguments for our “hello world”-class, the constructor has anon too.
+Because there are no object arguments for our “hello world” class, the constructor has none too.

 The function ``pd_new`` reserves memory for the data space, initialises the variables that are internal to the object and returns a pointer to the data space.

-The type-cast to the data space is necessary.
+The type cast to the data space is necessary.

-Normally, the constructor would initialise the object-variables.
+Normally, the constructor would initialise the object variables.
 However, since we have none, this is not necessary.

 The constructor has to return a pointer to the instantiated data space.